About Northern Public Radio

 As the broadcast arm of Northern Illinois University, the mission of Northern Public Radio is to enrich, inspire and inform adults in northern Illinois through programs and services that share ideas, encourage thought, give pleasure and create community.
 We are proud to fulfill our mission and are able to do so only with your financial support.
 Your personal membership with Northern Public Radio - as well as Corporate Support for your business - help make what we do possible.

 Beyond the financial snapshot it offers, the Annual Report recognizes our corporate contributors and includes a summary of programming and event highlights from the past year.
-The back page features the WNIJ Program Schedule you can clip, post, or carry for reference.
+The back page features the WNIJ Program Schedule and station contact information for easy reference.

 Northern Public Radio's history began in 1954, when WNIU signed on the air at 10 watts.
 Broadcasting only a few hours each day, programming included announcements of campus events, lectures and music.

 In 1964, transmitting power was increased to 2,500 watts, allowing WNIU to serve DeKalb, Sycamore, and most of the rest of DeKalb County.
 Programming evolved as well, to focus more on music and local news and less on campus information.

 In 1971 WNIU became a charter member of National Public Radio, and a tradition of bringing the best in national and international news to northern Illinois began.
 NPR's first major program was All Things Considered, and the network made an early name for itself by providing live coverage of the Watergate hearings.